Zylann/SnowfeetEngine/doc/Repo management.md

 Repositories
 --------------

-The core and its official modules currently form the "engine", in the same Git repository.
+The core and its official modules and projects currently form the "engine", in the same Git repository.
 In the far future, sub-repos might be created, however I prefer creating branches at the moment.